|City/Town: • Cape Romano|

 Florida’s turbulent weather was taken into account and the sturdy, rounded domes were able to sustain hurricane winds, having taken little damage from Hurricane Andrew years later.
 Having a second use, rainwater would hit the domes and would wash down into a gutter system that surrounded them, which lead into a cistern under the main dome.
 After running the water through filters, the water was then able to be used for things such as showers or dishwashing.
 Solar panels were installed providing free electricity to the house.

 It was purchased in 2005 by the John Tosto family with the hopes of renovating the home and making it functional again.
 Tosto planned on relocating the domes off state-owned lands and bringing them into compliance with county building codes.
 The domes will be moved by crane and set atop new concrete or steel pilings more than 50 feet from the high tide line and at least 25 feet away from wetlands behind the site.
-Construction materials will be delivered by barge, and work will be timed to avoid sea turtle and shorebird nesting seasons, the permit application says.
+The permit application stated that construction materials would have been delivered by barge, and work was timed to avoid sea turtle and shorebird nesting seasons.